unverbuggt/mkdocs-encryptcontent-plugin/README.md

 ### Default vars customization

-Optionally you can use some extra variables in plugin configuration to customize default messages.
+Optionally you can use some extra variables in plugin configuration to customize default strings.

 ```yaml
 plugins: